scott-tran/Playground/README.md

     self.window = [[PGWindow alloc] initWithFrame:[[UIScreen mainScreen] bounds]];

-You can enable/disable Playground with a two finger long press gesture, or define your own by setting the activateGestureRecognizer property.
+You can enable/disable Playground with a two finger long press gesture or define your own by setting the activateGestureRecognizer property.

 Keyboard Mapping
 ----------------